CompuTec/computec-docs/docs/processforce/user-guide/routings/routing.md

 ## Adding and Changing Operation Data

-The top grid within this tab allows the user to select, add and remove operations.

-The user can also define the operation which overlays or operates parallelly to the base one and specify the overlay percentage.

-This data will be used for scheduling purposes.
+The Operations section allows users to select, add, or remove operations within a routing.
+Additionally, users can define overlay operations that run parallel to base operations and set overlay percentages.
+This data is essential for scheduling and optimizing production workflows.

 ![Routing](./media/routing/routing-operations.webp)

 ## Operation Properties

-Data is presented to the user within the grid when the user selects the row within the top grid.

-The properties of the selected operation are filled in by default in this tab.

-This grid allows the user to select and add additional properties for this operation/routing combination and change or remove the default values.
+When a user selects an operation from the top grid, the corresponding properties are displayed in the lower grid.
+These properties are pre-filled by default but can be modified as needed.
+Additional operation properties can also be added or removed, ensuring flexibility in defining process parameters.

 ## Adding and Changing Resource Data

-The top grid within this tab allows the user to select, add and remove resources.

-Drop-down box selection allows the user to choose the resource already defined on the operation.
+The Resources section allows users to manage resources associated with operations.
+Users can select, add, or remove resources and configure their details.

-The details of the selected resources are filled in by default in this tab from the [Operations](./operations.md) definition.
+A drop-down selection enables users to choose pre-defined resources linked to an operation, pulling default information from the [Operations](./operations.md) definition.

 This grid allows the user to select and add additional resources for this operation/routing combination and remove the defaulted resources.